-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments target of reducing greenhouse gas (GHG) emissions by at least 55% compared to 1990 levels by 2030.
-Accordingly, various complementary policy instruments are needed to motivate the use of sustainably produced renewable and low-carbon fuels, included in the maritime transport sector.
+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments produced renewable and low-carbon fuels, included in the maritime transport sector.
 The necessary technology development and deployment has to happen by 2030 to prepare for much more rapid change thereafter.
 1. COM(2020) 563 final 2.
-COM(2020) 562 final amending Regulation (EU) 2018/1999 (European Climate Law) ^{II} as well as the Communication 'Stepping up Europe's 2030 climate ambition' ^{IZI} .
-This also integrates the target of reducing greenhouse gas (GHG) emissions by at least 55% compared to 1990 levels by 2030.
-Accordingly, various complementary policy instruments are needed to motivate promote and speed up a large-scale production and the use of sustainably produced renewable and low-carbon fuels, included in the maritime transport sector, whilst respecting the principle of technological neutrality.
+COM(2020) 562 final integrates the target of reducing greenhouse gas (GHG) emissions by at least 55% compared to 1990 levels by 2030.
+Accordingly, various complementary policy instruments are needed to motivate promote and speed up a large-scale production and the use of sustainably produced renewable and low- carbon fuels, included in the maritime transport sector, whilst respecting the principle of technological neutrality.
 The necessary technology development and deployment has to happen should be supported as soon as possible and must be under way by 2030 to prepare for much more rapid change thereafter.
-It is also essential to foster innovation and to support research for emerging and future innovation such as establishing the framework for achieving climate neutrality and amending Regulation (EU) 2018/1999 ('European Climate Law)1-as well as the Communication 'Stepping up Europe's 2030 climate ambition'2 This also integrates the target of reducing')2 aims at cutting greenhouse gas (GHG) emissions by at least 55% compared to 1990 levels by 2030 and puts the Union on a path to becoming climate neutral by 2050.
-Additionally-Accordingly, various complementary policy instruments are needed to motivate the use of sustainably produced renewable and low-carbon fuels, includedincluding in the maritime transport sector.
-The necessary technology development and its deployment has to happenhave to take place by 2030 to prepare for much more rapid change thereafter.
+It is also essential to foster innovation and to support research for emerging and future innovation such as emerging alternative fuels, eco-design, bio based materials, wind propulsion and wind-assisted propulsion.
+1. COM(2020) 563 final Europe's 2030 climate ambition' 2 .
+This also integrates the target of reducing') 2 aims at cutting greenhouse gas (GHG) emissions by at least 55% compared to 1990 levels by 2030 and puts the Union on a path to becoming climate neutral by 2050.
+Additionally- Accordingly, various complementary policy instruments are needed to motivate the use of sustainably produced renewable and low-carbon fuels, included including in the maritime transport sector.
+The necessary technology development and its deployment has to happen have to take place by 2030 to prepare for much more rapid change thereafter.
 1. COM(2020) 563 final[1] OJ L 282, 19.10.
 2016, p.
 4. 2.
 COM(2020) 562 final[2] OJ L 243, 9.7.2021.
+Law) + -as well as the Communication 'Stepping up Europe's 2030 climate ambition' 2 .
+This also integrates the target of reducing') 2 aims at cutting greenhouse gas (GHG)-emissions by at least 55% compared to 1990 levels by 2030 and puts the Union on a path to becoming climate neutral by 2050, at the latest.
+Additionally.
+Accordingly, various complementary policy instruments are needed to promote and speed up motivate the use of sustainably produced renewable and low- carbon fuels, included including in the maritime transport sector, whilst respecting the principle of technological neutrality.
+The necessary technology development and its deployment has to happenhave to take place be under way by 2030 to prepare for much more rapid change thereafter.
+It is also essential to foster innovation and to support research for emerging and future innovation such as emerging